UntalentedAmateur/fabpack/README.md

 # UA's FabPack
 Untalented Amateur's Tuned Fabric Mod Pack for Minecraft

+This updated Release targets the last mod versions available for Minecraft 1.18.2

 Releases will follow a simple naming convention as they undergo refinement over the different release versions:

   ``Hessian -> Calico -> Cotton -> Wool -> Satin -> Silk``